 2Ls only: For fall semester, you should plan to enroll for a moot court of your choosing during the open enrollment period, or for National Moot Court follow the application process.
 During the open enrollment period you may also waitlist for open competition teams.
 The journal petitioning process remains the same.
 Once journal and moot court participants have been identified in the fall, students will be pre-enrolled for the second semester of the journal or moot court writing course prior to the lottery for spring term.

 Law Clinics - Special Registration Process

-The Clinic Lottery for Fall 2015 is separate from the main registration lottery.
-It opens on March 9, 2015 at 8:00 a.m. and closes on March 10, 2015 at 8:00 p.m., before the main lottery bidding opens on March 27th.
-Students must use the Clinic Lottery process to enter the pool for selection into a clinic for Fall 2015.
+The Clinic Lottery is separate from the main registration lottery and occurs prior to the opening of the main lottery bidding period.
+Students are sent Clinic Lottery dates and information via their UMN email address.
+Students must use the Clinic Lottery process to enter the pool for selection into a clinic.
 (Clinic courses will not be listed in the main lottery).